- What can I do with a Sociology degree?

 Please Note: Students are not permitted to major in Sociology and minor in SHM.
 A student majoring in Sociology who is interested in SHM should pursue the SHM subplan.

 What is SHM?

-The Sociology of Health & Medicine minor offers students a coherent curriculum that emphasizes the socio-demographic, cultural, political, and ethical contexts that underlie health behavior and health policy.
-The minor responds to a growing demand from pre-health undergraduates for a minor in LSA that emphasizes the study of health and society.
+The Sociology of Health & Medicine program offers students a coherent curriculum that emphasizes the socio-demographic, cultural, political, and ethical contexts that underlie health behavior and health policy.
+The minor and subplan respond to a growing demand from pre-health undergraduates for a program in LSA that emphasizes the study of health and society.
 In addition, there is a growing recognition on the part of health educators that sociology should be a part of a well-rounded premedical curriculum.

 For students interested in the following career paths:

 - health advocacy